 Stage Actions Additional Advice Response Initiation Start Support Services/Transportation Unit Log Refer to Appendix 5 for Incident Log Initial Actions Determine likely size of equipment and manpower requirements.
-Designate appropriate rendezvous areas for equipment and manpower.
-Obtain and assign cars, trucks, boats to response teams; ensure all assigned vehicles are logged and that the log is maintained. ☐ Attend Team planning meeting.
-Ongoing Activities Liaise with Logistics over catering/accommodation requirements.
-Arrange for refuelling / maintenance requirements for water craft and road transport Organise as required transport to site of equipment and manpower.
-Arrange transportation for visitors (eg. Head office personnel, government representatives) to view and inspect field operations. ☐ Designate preferred access routes . ☐ Ensure that Team Leader is informed immediately of any problems associated with transportation of resources to site.
-Final Action / Stand Down Organise return of equipment / vehicles to appropriate location. ☐ Inform Logistics of any damaged or lost equipment Provide Administration Unit with copy of incident log.
+Designate appropriate rendezvous are for equipment and manpower. as Obtain and assign cars, trucks, boats tresponse teams; ensure all assigned vehicles are logged and that the log is maintained.
+0 ☐ Attend Team planning meeting.
+Ongoing Activities ☐ Liaise with Logistics over catering/accommodation requirements ☐ Arrange for refuelling / maintenance requirements for water craft and road transport Organise as required transport to site of equipment and manpower. of Arrange transportation for visitors (e.g. Head office personnel, government representatives) to view and inspect fit operations. ☐ Designate preferred access routes. ☐ Ensure that Team Leader is informed immediately of any problems associate with transportation of resources to site.
+Final Action / Stand Down Organise return of equipment / vehicle to appropriate location.
+S ☐ Inform Logistics of any damaged or los equipment t ☐ Provide Administration Unit with copy of incident log. of